Countries blocking access to The Pirate Bay: Singapore

+Slovakia

+For several days in early December 2015, UPC's Slovak division blocked the site as a side effect of UPC Austria blocking the site based on a court order, since the DNS server pointed at a data center in Vienna.
+As of 9 December, the block was resolved after the ISP switched to a new DNS server.

 Spain

 Since January 2015, Vodafone Spain has blocked thepiratebay.org as requested by the Ministry of Interior.
 Since 29 March 2015 thepiratebay has been blocked on multiple URLs from all ISPs According to the Ministry of Culture and Sport, procedures took place between June 2014 and November 2018 to block several associated domains, including those ending in .se, .org, .net, and .com.

 Sweden

 In May 2010, The Pirate Bay's Swedish Internet service provider lost an appeal against an order to stop providing service to the site.
 Although the service provider had already complied with an earlier order in August 2009 and The Pirate Bay was thereafter hosted elsewhere, in June 2010 the ISP chose also to block their customers from accessing The Pirate Bay in its new location.
 One of the judges in the case later commented that the court's order didn't require the ISP to control their customers' access to the site, but the ISP wanted to avoid any risk.

 On 13 February 2017 Sweden's Patent and Market Court of Appeal decided that a broadband provider must block its customers from accessing file sharing site The Pirate Bay, overruling a district court ruling to the contrary from 2015.